alirezashojaei/whisper_evaluator/README.md

 - `--reference-path` (str): Path to the Excel file containing reference texts.
 - `--output-dir` (str): Path to the output Excel file.
 - `--transcription-method` (str): Transcribe using ‘openai-whisper’ or the ‘faster-whisper’ package.
+- `--load-from-checkpoint` (flag): Continue evaluating from a previous checkpoint.
 - `--verbose` (flag): Enable detailed logs of each file’s evaluation result.